 When you audit your job orders, what you’re actually doing is auditing your client base.
 Everybody wants a big client base.
 However, do you really want clients who give you bad job orders?
 Of course you don’t.
 They just waste your time and make you sad.
 So the cold, harsh reality is that you might have to “fire” some clients this year.

-According to Bartos, organizations that issue quality job orders have certain characteristics in common.
+Organizations that issue quality job orders have certain characteristics in common.
 How many of your clients share the following characteristics?

 - Have a process in place for interviewing and hiring in a timely fashion

 - Issue quality job orders that contain specific search parameters and a realistic job description

 - Have a stated goal for exactly when the new employee should start

 - Provide consistent feedback regarding the candidates that you present

 - Display a sense of urgency throughout the entire hiring process

 Success in recruitment does not start with a job order.
 It starts with a quality job order.
 Any ol’ job order can lead to the seventh circle of hell.
 A quality job order can result in a placement within six weeks and a check shortly after that.

 Sure, you know that low-quality job orders are bad for business.
 However, it’s not enough to just know that’s the case.
 Low-quality job orders AND the clients that issue them must be: